 Data API gives access to public data of your website, such as comments, pages, and users.
 All

-method, and returns a JSON response.
+endpoints use the HTTP GET method, and returns a JSON response.

 The Data API is designed keeping scaling in mind.
 As the Data API can be used in the front-end to get comment counts or render a UI like "most recent comments", the API is built to scale with your traffic.
 We use caching extensively to ensure that the API is fast and scalable.
 Therefore, the Data API does not impose any website-level rate limits (there are still security-related limits).
 You can safely use it to fetch data from your front-ends, even you have a high traffic website.